-Space to Breathe: staff wellbeing research project
+Space to Breathe: staff wellbeing study

 Research from the Centre for Sustainable Healthcare shows gardens and other green spaces at hospital sites have an important role to play in supporting staff wellbeing.
 Our year-long study, ‘Space to Breathe’, focused on three NHS sites that took steps to encourage staff to relax and recharge in green space.